jonasclick/SkySoar/README.md

 ### Copyright

-The concept of the pilot practice barometer and the recommendation texts found in this application are made by
+The concept of the pilot practice barometer found in this application was first introduced by

 Deutscher Aero Club e.V.
 Hermann-Blenk-Str.
 28
 38108 Braunschweig
 [www.daec.de](https://www.daec.de)

-This app uses the same logic as is used in the info poster by Deutscher Aero Club e.V. and therefore shows the same practice state.
+This app follows the logic of the German Aero Club and calculates practice state accordingly.